 When wearing a hydrating primer like Too Faced’s HangoveRx Primer, the finish of the foundation was a natural glow.
 I wouldn’t really call it dewy because like I said, the foundation does dry down.
 It’s more that the light reflects off the foundation as I turned my head but still looks like natural skin.

 With the Ole Henrikson Banana Bright Primer, which is more mattifying, the foundation was still basically undetectable but didn’t catch the light quite as much as with the hydrating primer.
-My look more like natural skin as opposed to naturally radiant skin, if that makes sense.
+It looked more like natural skin as opposed to naturally radiant skin, if that makes sense.

 I was really pleased with the finish because it’s rare for a foundation to manage to provide glow without the tackiness.
 Most glowy foundations are dewy enough that they need to be set with powder which interferes with the finish.
 This is a unique case where you can basically wear it as is, you’ll get a natural glow, but the foundation will have fully set.